Courses & Curriculum

 - Prototype hardware and software systems

-- Assess the technical feasibility of a connected device innovation
+- Assess the technical feasibility of emerging smart solutions

 - Understand technology product development processes